TCL C7L Review

 Review TCL C7L TV features

-The TCL C7L performs quite well and correctly.
-When it comes to sound quality, there has been practically no change compared to last year's model, the C7K.
-The manufacturer continues to use a speaker system branded Bang & Olufsen in a 2.2 configuration.
-The only thing that can be quite irritating during viewing sessions is the fact that after increasing the volume to higher levels – around above 50% on the scale – the volume no longer corresponds with the scale visible on the screen.
-The B&O audio system works great for daily viewing of current affairs or series at moderate volume, but if you are looking for good sound quality, it is worth purchasing at least a basic soundbar for the C7L.
+The TCL C7L simply sounds fairly good and does the job competently.
+In terms of sound quality itself, practically nothing has changed compared with last year's C7K model.
+The manufacturer still uses a Bang & Olufsen-branded speaker system in a 2.2 configuration.
+The only thing that can be quite irritating during viewing is that when you raise the volume to higher levels, roughly above 50% on the scale, the volume no longer corresponds to the on-screen indicator.
+The B&O audio system works well for everyday viewing of current affairs or series at moderate volume, but if you're looking for better sound it's worth buying at least a basic soundbar for the C7L.

 Acoustic Measurements